Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 Take time to stretch.

-Maybe start the day with the day’s Wordle or browsing Instagram before jumping into more complex tasks.
+Maybe start the day with a quick game on your phone or browsing Instagram before jumping into more complex tasks.

 You’re warming up for your day.

-You’re making a change to your level of activity, and you need to prepare for it.
+You’re making a change to your level of activity, and you need to prepare for it in order to stay safe during your workout session.

 1. They Prepare Your Body For A Workout

-When you start working out, there are some changes which occur in your body, such as:
+When you start working out, your body goes through certain changes, such as:

-While these are all good things, if they happen to quickly it can be a shock to your system.
+While these are all good things, if they happen too quickly it can be a shock to your system.

 A warm up gives your body a chance to ease into these changes and build up to them gradually.